 Tourism to Antarctica is controlled and limited — approximately 80,000 visitors per year reach the continent, versus 80 million to France.
 The Svalbard archipelago, the remote fjords of Patagonia, the uninhabited islands of the sub-Antarctic — these places retain a wildness and silence that is becoming increasingly rare in a world of mass tourism.
 For travellers to whom that rarity matters, expedition cruising is the delivery mechanism.

 Expedition cruising involves Zodiac landings — stepping in and out of inflatable boats on moving water, sometimes in remote locations hours from medical care.
 Shore landings may require walking over uneven terrain, rocky beaches, or snow.
 These activities are not suitable for all mobility levels.
-A luxury cruise accommodates far wider physical ranges — the destinations are reached by dockside gangway, shore excursions are optional and varied in intensity, and the ship itself is a comfortable base regardless of participation level.
+A luxury cruise accommodates far wider physical ranges — destinations are reached by dockside gangway, shore excursions are optional and varied in intensity, and the ship itself is a comfortable base regardless of participation level.

 Mediterranean cruises, Caribbean island-hopping, Baltic capitals, the Norwegian fjords — routes that call at established ports with developed infrastructure and a wide range of shore excursion options.
 These itineraries are genuinely well-served by mid-size luxury ships.
 The shore experience is rich, the port access is straightforward, and the onboard amenities enhance the evenings between destinations.
 An expedition ship on a Mediterranean route would be using its capabilities on environments that do not require them.